Efforia: 2021: three-year-old season

-For his next race Efforia was stepped up in distance for the 88th running of the Tokyo Yushun over 2400 metres at Tokyo on 30 May and started the 0.7/1 favourite in a seventeen runner field.
-After settling behind the leaders he moved up to take the lead 200 metres from the finish but was run down in the final strides by Shahryar and was beaten a nose into second place.
+For his next race Efforia was stepped up in distance for the 88th running of the Tokyo Yushun over 2400 metres at Tokyo on 30 May and started the 0.7/1 favourite in a 17-runner field.
+After settling behind the leaders he moved up to take the lead 200 metres from the finish but was run down in the final strides by Shahryar and was beaten by a nose into second place.
 Shikato described the colt's first defeat as "very frustrating".

 After an absence of six months, Efforia returned to the track for the autumn edition of the Tenno Sho over 2000 metres at Tokyo on 31 October, when he was matched against older horses for the first time.
 He was made the 2.4/1 third choice in the betting behind Contrail and Gran Alegria in an eighteen-runner field which also included World Premiere, Persian Knight (Mile Championship) and Curren Bouquetd'or.
 Efforia settled in sixth place as the outsider Kaiser Minoru set the pace, before moving up on the outside on the final term.
 He quickened well in the straight, gained the advantage from Gran Alegria 200 metres from the finish and held off a late challenge from Contrail to win by a length.
 After the race Yokoyama said "I cried with joy for the first time in my life, as I was very disappointed with the result of the Derby.
 He’s a good starter and a clever racer so I decided to believe in his ability and ride him without thinking too much..
 I am grateful that we were able to win the race in front of many fans."

 Efforia closed out his three-year-old season with a victory in the Grade 1 Arima Kinen, also known as Japan's "Grand Prix."
 With the most fan votes and sent off as the favorite in the 2500-metre event, Efforia moved forward from the middle of the pack to take the lead in the stretch, winning by three quarters of a length.